alamehan/nice-list/README.md

   * [Lib-Ebooks](https://lib-ebooks.com/) - Provides Free PDF Books and more..
 For all, In many different Subjects.
   * [Ebookee](https://ebookee.com/) - A free ebooks search engine, the best free ebooks download library.
 Tech, Novel, etc.
   * [Ebook3000](http://ebook3000.com/) - The best place to read ebooks and search free download ebooks.
 It's the open directory.
+  * [All-Ebooks](http://all-ebooks.com/) - Ebooks for free.
+Library where you can download e-books and magazines for free.
   * [Twirpx](https://www.twirpx.com/) - Everything for the student.
 Languages and linguistics, Computer literature, Math, etc.
   * [Alleng](https://alleng.org/) - For ESL students.
 Download textbooks, dictionaries, manuals, audio, video etc.
   * [Sci-Hub](https://sci-hub.tw/) - The first website in the world to provide mass & public access to research papers.